 Present era of drug safety in India: An overview

-Brekhman II.
+Brekhman, I. I. (2013).
 Man and biologically active substances: the effect of drugs, diet and pollution on health.
-Elsevier; 2013.
+Elsevier.

-Daemmrich A. A tale of two experts: thalidomide and political engagement in the United States and West Germany.
-Soc Hist Med 2002;15:137–158.
+Daemmrich A. (2002).
+A tale of two experts: thalidomide and political engagement in the United States and West Germany.
+Social history of medicine: the journal of the Society for the Social History of Medicine, 15(1), 137–158.

 Löwy I. Imperfect pregnancies: A history of birth defects and prenatal diagnosis.
 JHU Press; 2017.

 Neill, K. A. (2014).
 Tough on drugs: law and order dominance and the neglect of public health in US drug policy.
 World medical health policy, 6, 375–394.